Chinese jets 'buzz' Canadian ships in Taiwan Strait, adding new layer to dispute

 Last Updated Thursday, June 27, 2019 3:10PM EDT

-OSAKA, Japan -- Prime Minister Justin Trudeau has arrived in Osaka, Japan for the G20 leaders' summit, with a contact between Chinese fighter jets and Canadian ships in the Taiwan Strait adding a new tension between the two countries.
+OSAKA, Japan -- Prime Minister Justin Trudeau has arrived in Osaka, Japan for the G20 leaders' summit, with a contact between Chinese fighter jets and Canadian ships in the East China Sea adding a new tension between the two countries.

 Trudeau is hoping for progress, or at least fresh support from other countries, in Canada's disputes with China over agriculture products and China's arrests of two Canadians in apparent retaliation for Canada's detention of a Chinese high-tech executive on an extradition warrant from the United States.